 Key Takeaways

-An exceptionally early spring heat wave has shattered temperature records across Western Europe, with London reaching above 35°C (95°F).
-The extreme heat has been linked to several drownings in the UK and France.
-Experts attribute these unprecedented weather extremes to climate change.
+An exceptionally early spring heat wave has shattered temperature records across Western Europe, with temperatures soaring above 35°C (95°F) in London on Tuesday.
+At least 14 people have died due to drowning as people attempted to cool down.
+Experts attribute the unprecedented weather extremes to climate change.

 The Met Office weather service recorded a temperature of 35.1°C (95.2°F) at London's Kew Gardens, surpassing the previous day's record of 34.8°C (94.6°F).
 This provisional reading also smashed the long-standing record of 32.8°C (91.4°F) set in 1922 and matched in 1944.
 London experienced a rare 'tropical night,' where temperatures did not fall below 20°C (68°F).

 The heat wave has been linked to several deaths due to drowning as people attempted to cool down.
-At least four teenagers died in apparent drownings in UK lakes and reservoirs, and a 60-year-old man drowned in the sea in southwest England.
-French government spokesperson Maud Bregeon reported at least seven deaths potentially related to high temperatures, including five drownings and two deaths in sports competitions.
+At least 14 people have died in the UK and France, including four teenagers who drowned in UK lakes and reservoirs, a 60-year-old man who drowned in the sea in southwest England, five drownings in France, and two deaths in sports competitions.

 Experts have attributed the unprecedented weather extremes to climate change.
 Peter Thorne, director of the ICARUS Climate Research Centre at Maynooth University in Ireland, stated that such heat wave events are becoming more likely and severe due to emissions of heat-trapping greenhouse gases.
 The UK Health Security Agency issued an amber health alert for large parts of the country through Thursday, warning of potential health risks, particularly among older people.